holdeelocks/sql-lab/queries.md

 order by city

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+DELETE FROM customers
+where not exists(select null from orders where orders.customerid = customers.customerid)